shinken-solutions/shinken/doc/source/10_troubleshooting/troubleshooting_shinken.rst

 ---------------------------

-  - :ref:`How to set my daemons in debug mode to review the logs? <troubleshooting_shinken#Review the daemon logs>`
+  - :ref:`How to set my daemons in debug mode to review the logs? <Review the daemon logs>`
-  - :ref:`I am getting an OSError read-only filesystem <troubleshooting_shinken#OSError read-only filesystem error>`
+  - :ref:`I am getting an OSError read-only filesystem OSError read-only filesystem error>`
-  - :ref:`I am getting an OSError [Errno 24] Too many open files <troubleshooting_shinken#OSError too many files open>`
+  - :ref:`I am getting an OSError [Errno 24] Too many open files <OSError too many files open>`
-  - :ref:`Notification emails have generic-host instead of host_name <troubleshooting_shinken#Notification emails have generic-host instead of host_name>`
+  - :ref:`Notification emails have generic-host instead of host_name <Notification emails have generic-host instead of host_name>`
-  - :ref:`Thruk/Multisite reporting doesn't work using Shinken 1.2 <troubleshooting_shinken#Reporting does not work with Shinken 1.2>`
+  - :ref:`Thruk/Multisite reporting doesn't work using Shinken 1.2 <Reporting does not work with Shinken 1.2>`
-  - :ref:`Pyro MemoryError during configuration distribution by the Arbiter to other daemons(satellites) <troubleshooting_shinken#How to identify the source of a Pyro MemoryError>`
+  - :ref:`Pyro MemoryError during configuration distribution by the Arbiter to other daemons(satellites) <How to identify the source of a Pyro MemoryError>`

-General Shinken troubleshooting steps to resolve common issue =
+General Shinken troubleshooting steps to resolve common issue
 ---------------------------------------------------------------

-  - Have you mixed installation methods! :ref:`Cleanup and install using a single method <shinken_10min_start>`.
+  - Have you mixed installation methods! :ref:`Cleanup and install using a single method <shinken_installation>`.
-  - Have you installed the :ref:`check scripts and addon software <shinken_10min_start>`
+  - Have you installed the :ref:`check scripts and addon software <shinken_installation>`
   - Is Shinken even running?
   - Have you checked the :ref:`Shinken pre-requisites <prerequisites_1_2>`?
   - Have you :ref:`configured the WebUI module <use_with_webui>` in your shinken-specific.cfg file